 Let’s go over each plan type in more detail to help you decide which is best for you and your employees.

-A premium-only HRA is similar to a section 125 POP—it’s an employer-only funded HRA that only reimburses employees for their qualifying insurance premiums and nothing else.
+A premium-only HRA is similar to a section 125 POP—it can only be used to cover an employees’ qualifying insurance premiums and nothing else.
 This generally includes health insurance policies that qualify as minimum essential coverage (MEC).
+The differences are that funds are only provided by the employer, and only on a reimbursement basis.

 Employers can also choose if they want to reimburse employees for their spouse’s employer-sponsored group insurance premiums.
-If so, this reimbursement will be taxable because the employee’s spouse is likely already making a payroll deduction on a pre-tax basis.
+If so, this reimbursement is seen as taxable income because the employee’s spouse is likely making a payroll deduction on a pre-tax basis.

 A premium-only HRA is best for you if:

-- You want to contribute to your employees’ healthcare, but don’t have the budget to cover out-of-pocket expenses.
+- You want to contribute to your employees’ healthcare but don’t have the budget to cover out-of-pocket costs.

 - You have a lot of employees on individual health insurance.